-- a) Review and confirm subject meets all of the inclusion criteria and none of the exclusion criteria. - b) Repeat pregnancy test for female subjects of childbearing potential (urine).
-Exclude subject from participation if the results are positive.
+- a) Review and verify the subject continues to meet all eligibility criteria. - b) Repeat pregnancy test for female subjects of childbearing potential (urine).
+Exclude subject from participation if the results are positive. - c) Perform EMS treatment as described in Section 2.12.1 a) through j).